 The TS feed present at the transmitter station is likewise used for maintenance measurements.
-The signal is applied to the antenna combiner for broadcasting.
+The signal is applied to the transmit antenna via the antenna combiner for broadcasting.
 The RF input of the R&S[®]ETL (IN1) or the optional power sensor (IN2) is connected as follows for the various measurements:

-- to the test port on the transmitter output (M1 = forward, M2 = reflected) - to the test port behind the mask filter (M3)
+- to the test port on the transmitter output (M1=forward, M2=reverse) - to the test port behind the mask filter (M3)

 If installed, the mask filter is located between the transmitter output and the dummy antenna or the antenna combiner.
 Some measurements can be taken at the test port before or after the mask filter (M1 / M3).
-The port to be used depends on which ports are available and which influencing factors should be measured.
+The port to be used depends on which ports are available and which influencing factors are to be measured.